 Gone are the days when any backyard mechanic could fix a car.

-Advances in automotive technology require that auto mechanics know how to use a variety of advanced diagnostic equipment in order to service today's complex motor vehicles.
+Advances in automotive technology require that auto mechanics know how to use a variety of advanced diagnostic equipment in order to service today's motor vehicles.
 Knowledge of on-board computers and electronic systems is essential to maintain and repair most cars and trucks on the road today.

 That's why training is key to launching a successful career as an auto mechanic.
 UFV's ten-month Automotive Service Technician program can provide you with the knowledge and practical skills needed to enter the automotive industry.